GetDKAN/dkan2/docs_assets/pages/metastore_admin.md

-@page admin Administration
+@page admin Metastore Administration

-The **dkan_admin** module provides administrative views for managing dataset content.
+The **metastore_admin** module provides administrative views for managing dataset content.

 The default `admin/content/node` view will be replaced with DKAN's `admin/content/node` view that:
   1. adds an additional filter for "Data type"